gee-community/GEE-Dev-Docs/index.md

+---
+title: Welcome
+---

 <img src='https://gee-community.github.io/GEE-Dev-Docs/assets/img/gee-dev-docs-logo.svg'>

-## Welcome to the GEE Dev Docs repo.
+# Welcome

-GEE Dev Docs is a collaborative platform for accessing and submitting tutorials and other community-contributed content for [Google Earth Engine](https://earthengine.google.com/).
+This is GEE Dev Docs, a collaborative platform for accessing and submitting tutorials and other community-contributed content for [Google Earth Engine](https://earthengine.google.com/).

-Please see the [site](https://gee-community.github.io/GEE-Dev-Docs/) for more information.
+**Currently this is a mock up to test the "Just the Docs" platform.**

+## Contribute

+It's really easy - here's how...

+---

+## About the project

 ### Code of Conduct